JuliaLang/www.julialang.org/drafts/_posts/2012-02-06-performance-julia.md

 That's it.
 There is no more.
 It just works and it's *as* fast as C, not nearly as fast.
-There is no code embedded strings or inline C code.
+There is no code embedded in strings.
 Performance Julia is just Julia.